Course-wide Assurance of Learning Mapping

 Why this matters

 As AI reshapes how students learn and produce work, universities must show that assessment remains a trustworthy indicator of individual achievement.
-CALM will directly address this need by shifting assurance away from unenforceable rules about generative AI and towards task design that inherently evidences a student’s learning.
+CALM will directly address this need by shifting assurance away from unenforceable rules about generative AI and towards assessment design that inherently evidences a student’s learning.
 It will align with TEQSA’s expectations for demonstrable outcome assurance and management of AI-related integrity risks, providing UOW with a defensible, coherent method for evidencing standards at course level.

 What the CALM Project delivers